appstetix/seamless-framework-java/README.md

 - Implementing the **APIValidator** will require you to implement the **validate()** method
 - A **SeamlessRequest** object is passed through which contains all the details of the event
-- If there is a violation/exception, you can throw a **APIViolationException** or extension of this class
+- If there is a violation/exception, you can throw any exception (RuntimeException or its subclasses is recommended).
+This also plugs into the error handling sub-framwork.

 ## Todos